barrault01/my_fastlane_lanes/README.md

 ## My fastlane lanes :rocket:

-By the end of 2014, I discovered a project that was going to save me hours every weeks: [fastlane](https://github.com/fastlane/fastlane) by [KrauseFx](https://github.com/KrauseFx).
-After using it locally on my mac, setting it up on my college's macs, putting it on our CI, today is part of our daily routine.
-I created lanes that we share between our projects, this repository contain this lanes.
+By the end of 2014, I discovered a project that was going to save me hours every week: [fastlane](https://github.com/fastlane/fastlane) by [KrauseFx](https://github.com/KrauseFx).
+After using it locally on my Mac, setting it up on my college's Macs, putting it on our CI, today is part of our daily routine.
+I created lanes that we share between our projects, this repository contains these lanes.
 It is not perfect but I hope it will help.

 ## What can I do with your lanes?